dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 * the client sends an improperly encoded Diagnostic IPC Message
 * the client uses an unknown `command`
 * the client uses an unknown `magic` version string
-* the server encounters an unrecoverable error, e.g., OOM, transport error, etc.
+* the server encounters an unrecoverable error, e.g., OOM, transport error, runtime malfunction etc.

 The client is expected to be resilient in the event that the Diagnostic Server fails to respond in a reasonable amount of time (this may be Command specific).